ArtyMcLabin/qStringPaint/README.md

     //imNotGonnaChange is still just a black kaki.
     //imGoingThen is a parsed html code containing the word kaki, and surrounded by red color style.

+    QStringPaint(imGoingThen); //imGoingThen is now black again, as a default color is black if not given in the second var.

 good luck using :>